as-pect/as-pect/README.md

 Write your module in AssemblyScript and get blazing fast bootstrapped tests with WebAssembly speeds!

-## Philosophy

-Testing is the first step of every project and you have a responsibility to make sure that the software you write works as intended.
-The `as-pect` project was created to help quickly scaffold and bootstrap AssemblyScript tests so that you can be confident in yourself and the software you write.

-One of the goals of this project is 100% portability to `jest` so that tests can be run in two different environments.

 ## Table of contents

 1. [Philosophy](#philosophy)